 The increase in the number of illnesses caused by early summer meningoencephalitis viruses in 2020 is remarkable.
 With 250 TBE cases, the highest value to date was recorded in 2020.
 Their number increased by almost 136% within one year (2019: 106 reports, 2010: 59 reports).

-Further information on notifiable infectious diseases is available from the Department of Infection Epidemiology and Surveillance, Austrian Agency for Health and Food Safety (AGES) and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection (where information on HIV/AIDS can also be found).
+Further information on notifiable infectious diseases is available from the Department of Infection Epidemiology and Surveillance, Austrian Agency for Health and Food Safety (AGES) and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection (where information on HIV/AIDS can also be found; only in German).

 |Results (overview): Reported cases of notifiable diseases since 2010|

 |Reported cases of notifiable diseases 2020 by NUTS-2|